bluebinary/classicist/README.md

-supporting class properties provided by this library, and to class properties which are supported natively in Python 3.9 – 3.12 by combining the `@classmethod` and `@property` decorators, is that unfortunately unless a custom metaclass is used to intervene, class properties can be overwritten by value assignment.
+supporting class properties provided by this library, and to class properties which are supported natively in Python 3.9 – 3.12 by combining the `@classmethod` and `@property` decorators, is that unfortunately unless a custom metaclass is used to intervene, class properties can be overwritten by value assignment, just like regular attributes can be.

 This is a result of differences in Python's handling for descriptors between classes and instances of classes.
 For both classes and instances, the `__get__` descriptor is called